pdanyomiportfolio/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 7.
 Move the file betty from /tmp/ to /tmp/myfirstdirectory Task 8.
 Delete the file betty
 Task 9.
-Delete the directory myfirstdirectory that is in the /tmp directory
+Delete the directory myfirstdirectory that is in the /tmp directory Task 10.
+Write a script that changes the working directory to the previous one